TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserTraverseApplication"></a>
 # **graphUserTraverseApplication**
-> List&lt;GraphObjectWithPaths&gt; graphUserTraverseApplication(userId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserTraverseApplication(userId, contentType, accept, limit, skip, xOrgId)

 List the Applications bound to a User